AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

    ![Install the Analytics extension](../assets/images/analytics-catalog-install.png)

-1. Under `Library Management > Report Suites`, enter the report suite ids you would like to use with each Launch environment
+1. Under `Library Management > Report Suites`, enter the report suite ids you would like to use with each Launch environment (It's OK to use one report suite for all environments in this tutorial, but in real life you would want to use separate report suites, as shown in the image below)

    ![Enter the report suite ids](../assets/images/analytics-config-reportSuite.png)